thedruz/WPN-XM/CONTRIBUTING.md

 We'd love for you to contribute to our source code and to make the WPN-XM Server Stack even better than it is today!
 Here are the guidelines we'd like you to follow:

-## Code of Conduct

-Help us keep WPN-XM open and inclusive.
-Please read and follow our [Code of Conduct][conduct].

 ## Getting Started

 The WPN-XM project uses a distributed revision control system for source code called git.